Nonqualified Plan Optimization

 NQDC plans create volatility in a company’s income statement.
 Participants generally choose from a menu of market-based “notional” investments similar to those offered in the company’s 401(k) plan.
 As the notional investments rise or fall, the company’s compensation expense is directly impacted.
 This may require detailed explanations of unbudgeted compensation expense in financial statements to the company’s analysts.
 It can also result in missed earnings projections.

-To manage this market risk, companies have traditionally purchased taxable investments (mutual funds) or corporate-owned life insurance.
+To mitigate this market risk, companies have traditionally purchased taxable investments (mutual funds) or corporate-owned life insurance.
 These strategies, however, can add significant costs to the plan.
 They tie up capital at the company’s cost of capital and mutual fund earnings are taxed currently.
 In addition, neither strategy directly eliminates the volatility in compensation expense, where plan expenses are recorded (gains/losses on these assets are generally booked in other income).

-Recently, many companies have instead utilized total return swaps to hedge their plans:
+Now, numerous companies instead utilize total return swaps to hedge their plans:

 Company pays bank a fee (SOFR plus a spread)

-Bank pays company the weighted average return of its deferred compensation plan
+Bank pays company the highly-correlated return of its deferred compensation plan

 Example: if plan participant allocates $100 to an S&P ETF, rather than buying the ETF, the company can enter into a TRS with a bank.
 If the S&P increases 10%, bank pays the company $10.

 A Columbia Business School study found that a total return swap can reduce a company’s costs by as much as two thirds of the total size of the hedged liability.
 This is because the swap can free up capital that earns higher returns in the core business and the swap gains, losses, and expenses may be tax-deferred.
 The study also found that the strategy enhances risk management of the plan, eliminating volatility in compensation expense, operating income, and net income (swap gains are typically recorded in compensation expense, directly offsetting plan expenses).
 In addition, no changes are required to plan benefits, administration, or design.

 While this strategy can provide significant benefits, the administration involves many complex moving pieces.
 Atlas assists clients in administering every aspect of the Total Return Swap Hedge.